AndrewBMartin/MetaModel/README.md

 When we called ```meta_function("analysis_functions.solve")``` a few things happened.
 First the MetaModel looked to see that *analysis_functions* is one of its modules, and that *solve* is a function of *analysis_functions*.
 Then it passes the MetaModel to *analysis_functions.solve*, and *solve* operates on the MetaModel.

 You'll notice that at the end of the optimization ```Snapshot saved as forest_2017330_0.json``` was printed to screen.
-This just means that *analysis_functions.solve* calls the MetaModel's *snapshot* method, which serializes the current state of the model for easy recreating in the future.
-The serialized model state is stored at *forest_30032017_0.json*.
+This means that *analysis_functions.solve* calls the MetaModel's *take_snapshot* method, which serializes the current state of the model for easy recreating in the future.
+The serialized model state is stored at *forest_2017330_0.json*.
 This name isn't as intimidating as it looks.
 It's just the name of the model, concatenated with today's date, and the version of the model that's being serialized, in this case 0.

+The ```analysis_functions.solve``` function that I've written also writes variable solution values to a csv file, ```forest_2017330_0_sol.csv```.
+This enables us to go back to solutions later and analyze them using Excel without having to load a MetaModel.

 Now we'll make changes to the model and solve it again.